cloudneutral/cockroachdb-jdbc/README.md

 ### cockroachdb-jdbc-test

-Integration and functional tests activated via Maven profiles.
+Integration tests and functional tests activated via Maven profiles.
 See build section further down in this page.

 ## Getting Help